mmuratarat/mmuratarat.github.io/_pages/faq.md

 When the null hypothesis is true and you reject it, you make a type I error.
 The probability of making a type I error is alpha, which is the level of significance you set for your hypothesis test.

 The power of a test is one minus the probability of type II error (beta), which is the probability of rejecting the null hypothesis when it is false.
-The power of a test tells us how likely we are to find a significant difference given that the alternative hypothesis is true (the true mean is different from the mean under the null hypothesis).
+In other words, it is the ability to detect a fault when there is actually a fault to be detected.
 Therefore, power should be maximized when selecting statistical methods.

 The chances of committing these two types of errors are inversely proportional—that is, decreasing Type I error rate increases Type II error rate, and vice versa.
 To decrease your chance of committing a Type I error, simply make your alpha value more stringent.
 To reduce your chance of committing a Type II error, increase your analyses’ power by either increasing your sample size or relaxing your alpha level!